 - Facebook and Linkedin Groups

 - Quora, Yahoo Answers, and Similar: Look into new, trending, and all-time popular questions on these websites.
 What questions keep consistently popping up?
 Why?
-What do you think you can offer to your members if you start a forum based on said topic?
+What do you think you can offer your members if you start a forum based on said topic?

-- Google trends: Set up email alerts about your chosen topic on Google trends.
+- Google Trends: Set up email alerts about your chosen topic on Google trends.
 You can turn virtually any trend into a forum topic by asking questions about it.
 This is a goldmine.
 You can use Google Alerts to set up notices for your niche.